trel/irods_working_group_metadata_templates/docker/README.md

 This docker-compose binds everything together in a docker example.

 ## Running
-This will spawn the iCAT container and a postgres DB container.
+This will spawn the iRODS catalog provider container and a postgres DB container.
 ```
 docker-compose build
-docker-composer up
+docker-compose up
 ```

 ## Testing